quangnguyen30192/cmp-nvim-ultisnips/README.md

 ---

+`show_snippets: "expandable" | "all"`

+If set to `"expandable"`, only those snippets currently expandable by UltiSnips will be shown by cmp. `"all"` will show all snippets for the current filetype.

+**Default value:** `"expandable"`

+---

 `documentation(snippet: {})`

-**Returns**: a string that is shown by cmp in the documentation window.
+**Returns:** a string that is shown by cmp in the documentation window.
 If an empty string (`""`) is returned, the documentation window will not appear for that snippet.

 **Default value:** `require("cmp_nvim_ultisnips.snippets").documentation`